Duolingo's IPO was not the public debut we asked for in 2021 -- *ahem* Stripe -- but it could be the one we need.

 With an already massive and still growing brand, little competition in the space, and improving margins, it's definitely worth considering for a shortlist.

 Want to get an expert analyst opinion on Duolingo as well as gain access to a list of market-beating stocks?
-Why not try a free trial with MyWallSt today, where you can get all of the above, and more.
-Simply click here to start a free trial today.
+Why not get free access with MyWallSt today, where you can get all of the above, and more.
+Simply click here to get free access today.

 MyWallSt operates a full disclosure policy.
 MyWallSt staff currently holds long positions in companies mentioned above.
 Read our full disclosure policy here.